Arkansas Water Quality at a Glance

 PFAS “Forever Chemicals”

-Current Status: Arkansas water systems are participating in EPA’s UCMR-5 monitoring program through 2025, with results informing future regulatory decisions EPA Limits: 4 ppt for PFOA and PFOS individually, with hazard index for other PFAS compounds
+Current Status: Arkansas water systems are participating in EPA’s UCMR-5 monitoring program through 2025, with reporting continuing through 2026.
+EPA Limits: 4 ppt for PFOA and PFOS individually, plus a hazard index approach for certain additional PFAS compounds

 Agricultural and Industrial Contaminants

-Health Effects: Varies by contaminant but may include gastrointestinal effects, nitrate poisoning in infants, and potential long-term health impacts from chronic exposure to pesticide residues
+Health Effects: Varies by contaminant but may include gastrointestinal effects, nitrate risk for infants at high levels, and potential long-term impacts with chronic exposure

 Please read – our information